-The height is 31 meters.
+The pagoda’s height is 31 meters.
 It is the 10th oldest five-storied pagoda and listed as one of the top three pagodas in Japan as well as the ones in Horyuji Temple in Nara and Daigoji Temple in Kyoto.
-Also it was designated as a National Treasure.
+Also, it was designated as a National Treasure.
 The roof is made of cypress bark.
 There is a pond in front of the pagoda.
 The view over the pond is really beautiful.

 Yamaguchi St. Francisco Xavier Church

-Other temples and shrines
+Other Temples and Shrines

 Uiro is a Japanese sweet.
-You may find in many different places, but the one in Yamaguchi is special.
+You may find it in many different places, but the one in Yamaguchi is special.
 They mix bracken powder and sugar, then steam it.
 They sometimes add azuki beans or matcha powder.